vincentcaiwu/vincentcaiwu.github.io/_pages/about.md

   - /about.html
 ---

-I am **Cai Wu (吴偲)**, a senior undergraduate student at the [School of Economics](https://econ.fudan.edu.cn/en/), [Fudan University](https://www.fudan.edu.cn/en/).
+I am **Cai Wu (吴偲)**, a senior undergraduate student pursuing a major in Economics at the [School of Economics](https://econ.fudan.edu.cn/en/) with a minor in Financial Mathematics at the [School of Mathematical Sciences](https://math.fudan.edu.cn/mathen/main.htm), [Fudan University](https://www.fudan.edu.cn/en/) in China.

 My primary research interests include financial engineering (financial mathematics, quantitative finance), stochastic analysis (stochastic control and games) and operations research.
-Specifically, I am interested in detailed topics including, but not limited to option pricing, market microstructure, algorithmic trading, high-frequency trading and Monte Carlo simulation.
+Specifically, I am interested in detailed topics including, but not limited to option pricing, market microstructure, algorithmic trading, high-frequency trading and Monte Carlo simulation, with an overall concentration on the combination of theoretical results and practical applications for practitioners, institutions and organizations.
 Meanwhile, I have a broader passion for the application of mathematical knowledge, statistical tools and coding skills in fields such as economics and actuarial science.

 I am currently seeking for a Ph.D. position in aforementioned fields.

 Education
 ======